sophieM03/git-workshop/README.md

 Workshop goal: get good practices contributing code in team with git and GitHub:

 - work on branches,
-- submit pull requests for review,
+- keep a clean history,
-- keep a clean history.
+- submit pull requests for review.

 You will manipulate on a Scala.js playground.